 We all love a good story.
 And with so many unknowns, it’s easy to see why artificial intelligence is at the center of so many tall tales.
 In Hollywood, movies like The Terminator, The Matrix, or The Stepford Wives all follow a common trope: AI at odds with humanity, with AI often getting the short end of the stick.

-With AI, it’s important to separate fact from fiction.
+With AI At the Movies, it’s important to separate fact from fiction.
 What the technology actually is and what it can currently do is wildly different from how it looks on the big screen.
 So, to help you get a better understanding of this science, I’ll be kicking off a new blog series about everything the movies get wrong about AI, starting with the movie Transcendence.

 Released in 2014, “Transcendence” tells the story of a renowned scientist and AI authority, Dr Will Caster.
 Due to his work in developing a “sentient computer,” Caster is targeted by an anti-technology extremist group called RIFT (Revolutionary Independence From Technology).
 During a series of coordinated attacks and assassinations on artificial intelligence labs across the United States, Will is shot and it’s later discovered that the bullet was laced with polonium, a “rare and highly radioactive metal,” giving Will just a few weeks to live.